lawalter/r-shiny-electron-app/README.md

 2. Skip this step if chocolatey is installed.
 If chocolatey has <b>not</b> been installed:
     - Open Windows PowerShell with right-click option "Run as Administrator"
     - Follow the installation steps on the <a href="https://chocolatey.org/install">chocolatey</a> website
-3. Using chocolatey, install innoextract:
+3. Using chocolatey, install innoextract v1.8 or greater:
     - Open Windows PowerShell with right-click option "Run as Administrator"
         - <b>Note:</b> If you just installed chocolatey in Windows PowerShell, you need to close and re-open the admin shell
     - Run ```choco install innoextract```
+        - If innoextract is already installed at a version less than v1.8, run ```choco upgrade innoextract```
 4. Install <a href="https://cygwin.com/">Cygwin</a>
     - During Cygwin install, <a href="https://superuser.com/questions/693284/wget-command-not-working-in-cygwin">select wget packages</a> at the 'packages' screen by clicking the arrow in the 'new' clolumn to select the newest version.
 5. Install Electron and Electron Forge using npm (npm is installed with Node.js)